shaharoded/Blackjack-AI/README.md

 - Two AI agents:
   - **Regular Agent**: Learns using Monte Carlo sampling.
   - **Card Counting Agent**: Incorporates running count to adjust its decisions dynamically.
+- An assistant module to recommend on optimal play based on the game state, using a loop until ordered to stop
+  - Has a reshuffling option.
+  - Support both honest player or card counter.
 - Deck reshuffles automatically after every 5 games.
 - Performance tracking during training with win percentage visualization.
 - Early stopping during training if the agent achieves a win rate of **50% or higher**.